-Heating system for heat pump – 2020 revision
+Heating system for heat pump – 2020/24 revision

-As you might have read in the last Heating News, cheap PV panels have radically changed a few of our preconceptions about heating.
+Cheap PV panels have radically changed a few of our preconceptions about heating.
 The heating system layout has become much simpler (and less expensive) as under-floor heating and wet solar panels are deleted and heat pump connections are simplified.

 heating system for heat pump